akshaykmr/oorja/docs/make-a-tab.md

     + initializePrimaryMediaStream: initialize webcam/audio stream.
     + **sendMessage(message)**: each tab can send and recieve json serializable messages.
 To see the message format see `Messenger.js`
     + **addMessageHandler(tabId, handler)**: The tab must register a message handler to process messages. just search the project for `roomAPI.addMessageHandler` for use cases.
-    + removeMessageHandler(tabId, handler): removes previosly registered handler.
+    + removeMessageHandler(tabId, handler): removes previously registered handler.
     + **addActivityListener(activityName, listner)**: add listeners for various events happening in the room. check out `roomActivities.js` for list of roomActivities. eg. `roomAPI.addActivityListener(roomActivities.TAB_SWITCH, myfunction);` List of room activities is given below.
-Their payload can be found in `roomActivities.js` (the payload is the data passed to your handler and contains details of interest)
+Their payload can be found in `roomActivities.js` (the payload is the data passed to your handler and contains details of the activity)
         * ROOM_CONNECTED
         * ROOM_DISCONNECTED
         * ROOM_ERROR